 Induction activities for new team members should include:

-- providing them with opportunities to co-work cases with an experienced RTLB
+- opportunities to co-work cases with an experienced RTLB

 - ongoing coaching and supervision.